-In spring, summer, and fall, the insect world is alive and well.
+In spring, summer, and fall, the insect world is alive and well and busy invading your home.
 And the most active of them all are ants.
-They can build mounds in your yard, making their way into potted plants, and invade your kitchen and garage.
+Ants can build mounds in your yard, making their way into potted plants, and your kitchen and garage.
 So what can you do to get rid of these pesky critters?
 We’ve put together a list of 21 natural solutions to resolve annoying ant invasions—of any variety—without the use of harsh chemicals!

 Natural Ant Deterrents